N4tzzOfficial/N4tzzOfficial/README.md

 ### ⚡ NzRouter

-An upgraded router project inspired by **9Router**, developed with my own architecture and direction.
+An upgraded router project inspired by **9Router**, developed with its own architecture and direction.

 Part of the N4tzzNetwork developer ecosystem and available through **NPM**.